Can A Sea Turtle Eat A Box Jellyfish?

 The answer, is yes, a sea turtle can eat a box jellyfish.
 Some breeds of sea turtles have hard, dome-like heads that protect them from the potent venom of a box jellyfish, making them a top predator to this jellyfish species.

-I also discovered that sea turtles have a special anatomy with unique features that can protect them from the stings and venom of jellyfish.
-They have inward-facing, spiny projections inside their mouths that help provide protection.
-Also, their throat's are lined with "papillae," which is made from the same protein as our hair and nails, that provides a layer of defense against venom and aids in digesting jellyfish.
+Sea turtles have caught onto the fact that jellyfish tentacles are most venomous, so they begin by eating box jellyfish heads first.
+But how are they able to protect themselves from the stings and venom?
+Sea turtles have inward-facing, spiny projections inside their mouths that help provide protection.
+Their throats are also lined with "papillae," made from the same protein as our hair and nails, which provides a layer of defense against venom and aids in digesting jellyfish.

-Luckily, sea turtles are also found in these regions and prefer similar climates, giving them the opportunity to hunt box jellyfish.
+Box jellyfish prefer warmer waters, and they are most commonly found off the Northern coast of Australia and the Indo-Pacific region.
+These venomous invertebrates like to stay close to the surface of the water, so they can be found in beach environments.
+Sea turtles are also found in these regions and prefer similar climates, giving them the opportunity to hunt box jellyfish.
 While an encounter with a box jellyfish can be frightening, and potentially fatal if you're not careful, it would be interesting to observe these two unique species in their natural habitats - from a distance, of course.